Almost Blind… Can hearts become blind?

-Allah mentions in His book that it isn’t only eyes but also hearts that can become blind.
-Furthering that notion in the 24th surah,.
+Allah mentions in His book that it isn’t only eyes but also heart that can become blind.
+Furthering that notion in the 24th surah.
 He gives the example of someone drowning at sea during a thunderstorm with a giant wave that has slammed over him (or her), and before he could make his way to the top, another comes and pushes him even deeper down to the bottom of the sea.
 You’d think by the time you get to this part of the divine painting; you’d be learning from being out of breath or terrified.
 But no, the depiction is

 إذا أخرج يده لم يكد يراها

 “When he takes his hand out, he almost doesn’t even see it!”

 The deeper down he goes, the darker it gets.
 The greatest horror in Allah’s perfect parable is an almost inability to even see your hand right in front of you.
 Of all our limbs, the hand is commonly used in the Quran to describe our actions in life.

 I was talking to someone recently about their “bad days,” the days before they repented and changed course in life.
 They told me that even at the worst times, sneaking out of the house, making the way to the night club, right before walking into it, they’d turn to God and say, “I’m sorry I’m about to do this, please don’t let me die here.”